-The difference between recline and tilt in space in seating can be often confused and it is crucial to understand the difference in these functions to ensure that the chair is both comfortable for the patient and to reduce the risk of pressure ulcers occurring.
+The difference between recline and tilt in space in seating is easily confused.
+It is crucial to understand the difference in these functions to ensure that the chair is both comfortable for the patient and reduces the risk of pressure ulcers.
 The recommended chair for the patient should be adjusted to meet their individual postural and pressure care needs and therefore, reclining or tilting to best suit their condition.

 What Is Back Angle Recline?

 Back angle recline is the adjustment in angle of the back of the chair, whilst the body of the chair remains stationary.
 It is measured as the angle of the back from the seat surface where the patient sits.